angelicaldev/discord-hydrator-djs/README.md

   </ol>
 </details>

+---
+### Archival Notice

+#### This project will be archived after being updated to Discord.js v13 and will no longer be updated or worked on past that point.
+No big changes will be made to the project until then and is considered practically shelved.
+---

 # Purpose
 This bot was made to easily remind server members to stay hydrated at regular intervals using a role to ping them with a specified message.